AugurProject/augur-core/README.md

 e.g. if it falls within the certainty threshold, then it goes to wave 2 of svd else it goes to an audit

-One failure to achieve
-Certainty could be a
-simple confusion (and
-should not go directly to audit) - perhaps vote again on it
+One failure to achieve certainty could be a simple confusion (and should not go directly to audit) - perhaps vote again on it

 a certain .5 outcome shouldn't be voted on again though

 separate Branches might compete over different parameter-families, it may be advantageous for the blockchain itself to impose “Reasonable Bounds” on possible choices for parameters.
 Branches themselves may impose “Reasonable Bounds” on Market-specific parameters, (b, content-tags, trading/audit fees).

-minimum ballot size (30?)
 min future decisions at stake - 200 - else branch stalls (do same thing we do if min ballot/event size isn't met, push events into next voting period and hopefully more people will create decisions so it can actually be vote on, else repeat)

 audit fee